 These discussions and analysis are intended to serve as introduction to the Center's basic financial statements.
-The Center's financial statements consist of three statements: Statement of Net Position (pages 11 to 12), Statement of Revenues, Expenses and Changes in Net Position (page 13), and a Statement of Cash Flows (pages 14 to 15).
-These financial statements and related notes (pages 16 to 32) provide information about the activities of the Center, including resources held by the Center but restricted for specific purposes by enabling legislation.
+The Center's financial statements consist of three statements: Statement of Net Position, Statement of Revenues, Expenses and Changes in Net Position, and a Statement of Cash Flows.
+These financial statements and related notes provide information about the activities of the Center, including resources held by the Center but restricted for specific purposes by enabling legislation.